TotalApi/SDK-dNet/README.md

 [Russian](documentation/ru/README.md)
 TotalAPI SDK .NET
 ====================
-[TOC]
 Introduction
 ----------------------------------------
 TotalAPI is a cloud service providing various API for program complexes development and SDK , which will allow to easily using these API.
 TotalAPI provides the developers with user-friendly framework which lowers labor inputs and risks during routine tasks development which are faced within distributed business applications.
 For instance, management of messages exchange among program systems, access to business objects and organization of program modules interfaces.

 Installation
 -------------------------------------------